ucsp09/local-llm-chat-ui-basic/README.md

 # local-llm-chat-ui-basic
-Basic LLM Chat UI With History Management
+Basic Chat UI With No Streaming With No Message History Using a Locally Deployed LLM